rbenrax/upyOS/README.md

 Last-minute update:
 - Passwords are now stored encrypted, use setauth command to reset the password immediately after upgrade.
-- Try the new upyOS Desktop web interface and send your feedback (You need to uncomment the line "uhttpd start &" in /etc/init.sh).
+- Try the new upyOS Desktop web interface and send your feedback (You need to uncomment the line "uhttpd start" in /etc/init.sh).
 - Added a new set of AT commands for use with an ESP-AT UART modem.
 - Upgraded to MicroPython 1.27